Condenser Mike Pre-Amplifier Circuit

-Circuit’s gain can be increased by reducing the value of R6 to 47Ω or 22Ω, depending on the input sensitivity of the main amplifier system.
+This mic preamp circuit gain can be increased by reducing the value of R6 to 47Ω or 22Ω, depending on the input sensitivity of the main amplifier system.
 Increase in gain was also observed by using 3V supply and eliminating R9 altogether.
 The microphone should be housed in a small round enclosure.

 Please send your ideas, which are very important for our success…